orllewin/modularplay/README.md

 ## Volume

 **Important**: The Playdate audio engine is additive - if you have 5 audio sources each should be set to have a volume of around 2 to avoid clipping.
 You get used to it, but it's painful at first.

-## Found a bug?

-This is a complex piece of software, there will be bugs, especially in the Alpha and Beta releases.
-If you find an issue [comment in the itch.io community thread](https://itch.io/t/3248289/bug-reports)

 # General Info and Instructions